kruemmel-python/DocForge-Enterprise/Info.md

-# DocForge Enterprise — System Intelligence & Audit Model
+# DocForge Enterprise — System Intelligence, Audit & Secure WebGUI Model

 <img width="853" height="480" alt="DocForge_Enterprise_Blueprint" src="https://github.com/user-attachments/assets/377e4a0d-1e4c-4807-8584-8825a57230f3" />

 DocForge Enterprise is a local-first framework for generating professional, evidence-oriented software documentation from source code projects, ZIP archives, Markdown code dumps and local repositories.

-Unlike simple documentation generators, DocForge does not send an entire project into a single prompt.
-It builds a structured analysis model through sharding, embeddings, semantic retrieval, staged reduction and profile-controlled documentation rendering.
+Unlike simple documentation generators, DocForge does not send an entire project into one large prompt.
+It builds a structured analysis model through language-aware sharding, embeddings, semantic retrieval, staged reduction, profile-controlled rendering, evidence validation and secure local operation.

-This document explains what happens internally, why multiple LLM and embedding calls may be required, how the documentation profiles work, and how to choose the right execution mode for small projects, large repositories and audit-oriented enterprise documentation.
+This document explains what happens internally, why multiple LLM and embedding calls may be required, how the documentation profiles work, how the multilingual WebGUI behaves, how audit integrity is enforced, and how to choose the correct execution mode.

 ---